martinrs/discordChatQueue/README.md

 `!nvm` | Never mind.
 The equivalent of lowering a raied hand.
 `!next` | See the current queue.
 Channel owner advances the queue as well.
 `!clear` | Channel owner only.
 Clears the queue.
+`!config` | Channel owner only.
+Server owner only.
+Updates the chosen setting to the supplied configuration.
+The following settings are available:\nautofollow (True/False)\nChannel owner moved to callers voice chat on !next command if set to True.

 As stated in the introduction, the owner of the guild/server is the only one with full privileges to use `!next` and `!clear`.

 ## Roadmap

 The following features are planned and prioritized as listed
-1. Move channel owner to callers voice channel when owner uses `!next`
 1. Move all members to channel owner's voice chat on command `!plenum` with optional time delay parameter
 1. Mute and Unmute all other members than owner (and possibly other exempted roles)